corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

-    "[Rust/C++ Interop in the Android Platform](https://security.googleblog.com/2021/06/rustc-interop-in-android-platform.html): Google's writeup on how AOSP wires Rust and C++ together", "[Weighing up Zngur and CXX for Rust/C++ Interop](https://www.kdab.com/weighing-up-zngur-and-cxx-for-rustc-interop/): KDAB's 2026 comparison of the two main approaches", "[Rust/C++ Interop Part 5 — Interop in 2025](https://tylerjw.dev/posts/20251003-rust-cpp-interop-2025-update/): Tyler Weaver's complete, working example with CMake, `cxx`, and Corrosion", "[Rust in Production: Microsoft with Victor Ciura](/podcast/s04e01-microsoft/): our episode on what large-scale Rust/C++ interop looks like inside Microsoft", "[Rust has three reference types!](https://ssbr.xyz/blog/rust-has-three-reference-types/): the Crubit team on why `&T`, `&mut T`, and `Pin<&mut T>` aren't enough at the boundary", ]
+    "[Rust/C++ Interop in the Android Platform](https://security.googleblog.com/2021/06/rustc-interop-in-android-platform.html): Google's writeup on how AOSP wires Rust and C++ together", "[Weighing up Zngur and CXX for Rust/C++ Interop](https://www.kdab.com/weighing-up-zngur-and-cxx-for-rustc-interop/): KDAB's 2026 comparison of the two main approaches", "[Rust/C++ Interop Part 5 — Interop in 2025](https://tylerjw.dev/posts/20251003-rust-cpp-interop-2025-update/): Tyler Weaver's complete, working example with CMake, `cxx`, and Corrosion", "[Rust in Production: Rust for Linux Live with Alice Ryhl and Greg Kroah-Hartman](/podcast/s06e04-rust4linux/): the episode where Alice makes the case that interop, not rewrites, is how Rust wins", "[Rust in Production: Microsoft with Victor Ciura](/podcast/s04e01-microsoft/): our episode on what large-scale Rust/C++ interop looks like inside Microsoft", "[Rust has three reference types!](https://ssbr.xyz/blog/rust-has-three-reference-types/): the Crubit team on why `&T`, `&mut T`, and `Pin<&mut T>` aren't enough at the boundary", ]